emmeowzing/bashrc/README.md

 ```shell script
 printf "source ~/.bash_functions\\n" >> ~/.bashrc
 ```
 so that it may be referenced (`.bash_aliases` is automatically loaded), and updates captured over the links.

-Or, simply run `./link.sh`.
+Or, simply run `./link.sh`, which attempts to perform these tasks for you in a safe manner.